ApplesCrisp/happy_valley_kennels/README.md

 Aug 16, 2022 :
   As of today, users can create an account and login.
 The dashboard is still in progress.
 Currently working on the design of the website.

+NOTE: If you are an employer and are looking at the timeline of how long it took me to create this website, please keep in mind that I was juggling this project along with a full time job, going to the gym, wedding planning, and other obligations :)